 Sleep is supposed to be restful; yet when we’re having a nightmare, it’s anything but.
 Whether we’re being terrorized by a fictional monster (that girl from The Ring, anyone?) or grieving a dreamed loss, nightmares steal our energy away rather than restoring it.
 So why do we have nightmares?
 And how can we reduce their… read more

 What is post-traumatic stress disorder (PTSD)?
-Many people have heard the term “PTSD” in public discourse, particularly regarding issues of sexual assault and military combat, but aren’t totally clear on what it is or how it works in the brain.
-While our knowledge of trauma is constantly growing, here’s a basic overview of what clinicians and… read more
+Many people have heard the term “PTSD,” particularly regarding issues of sexual assault and the military.
+Yet not all of us are totally clear on what it is or how it works.
+While our knowledge of trauma is constantly growing, here’s a basic overview of what clinicians and researchers know… read more

 More and more therapists are describing themselves as “trauma-informed” or “experienced in trauma care”—but what does that mean, and how can trauma-informed care (TIC) benefit those of us seeking treatment?
 Dr. Julie Lopez, creator of the Viva Center’s Trauma Informed Clinical Practice Certificate Program, helps us break down how TIC can affect your wellness journey… read more

 The effects of trauma are multifaceted; it can alter not only our mood, but also the sensations we feel in our body, such as headaches, gastrointestinal distress, and more.
 It can even make us feel as though we’ve lost control of essential parts of ourselves; many survivors of sexual trauma, for example, struggle to regain their sense of control over their own sexuality.